nicholaswilde/frame-fi/README.md

     - The current mode name.
     - File count, used space percentage, and free space on the SD card in USB MSC mode.
 - [ ] Use hard coded W-Fi credentials in addition to the captive portal.
+- [ ] Implement versioning and releasing of `bin` files via Github Actions.

 ## :bulb: Inspiration